Private Journeys

 Overview & Highlights

 Visit Guatemala and Belize’s top destinations while staying at three unique properties inspired by their owner Francis Ford Coppola.
-Special offer: Receive 1 complimentary night at each of the 3 Francis Ford Coppola’s lodges: La Lancha, Blancaneaux Lodge and Turtle Inn when you complete your stay by 21 Nov 2025.
-The price advertised includes the saving.
+Special offer: 3 extra nights free.
+Receive a complimentary night at each of the 3 Francis Ford Coppola’s lodges: La Lancha, Blancaneaux Lodge and Turtle Inn when you complete your stay by 21 Nov 2025.

-Guatemala is steeped in indigenous and Spanish colonial tradition and religious mysticism.
-Belize, a truly Caribbean country, is English-speaking, utterly laid-back, and a popular destination for outdoor adventure enthusiasts.
+Guatemala is steeped in indigenous and Spanish colonial tradition and religious mysticism where the modern Maya speak their ancestral tongue and observe age-old dress codes.
+Meanwhile Belize, on Central America’s Caribbean coast, is English-speaking, utterly laid-back, and a popular destination for outdoor adventure enthusiasts.

-Start off in Antigua, Guatemala’s colonial masterpiece.
-On to jungle-stifled Flores and a visit to Tikal, the vast Mayan ruined city where ancient temples and pyramids penetrate the rainforest canopy.
-Cross the border into Belize and visit the cool forests of Mountain Pine Ridge, before rounding off the holiday at the sugar white beaches of low-key Placencia, maybe with a bit of snorkeling or scuba diving.
+Start off in Guatemala’s highlands, staying at an hacienda near Antigua before several relaxing days by Lake Atitlan.
+Then fly to Flores and visit to Tikal, the vast Mayan ruined city where ancient temples and pyramids penetrate the rainforest canopy.
+Cross the border into Belize and visit the cool forests of Mountain Pine Ridge, before rounding off the holiday at the low-key Caribbean village of Placencia, with time for snorkelling or manatee watching.

 Itinerary